deviantech/wearpanda-site-photos/README.md

 *Editorial and header images* will only be copied from the *_editorials* and *_headers* subfolders (since these will require manual action to create).
 In these folders the ! is unnecessary, but any file prefixed with ! will expect a square editorial image rather than the usual dimensions (based on the golden ratio).

+For each SKU, the SKU photo number 1 will be set to the appropriate product variant's `image_id` (i.e. the variant image will be set to image numbered 1).

 ## Uploading Manually

 You can drag photos from the *_live* folder after running the prepare, or better yet just run the publish script (bin/publish) to sync automatically.
 Note: when uploading manually, wait for each folder to complete uploading before dragging another (otherwise Shopify gets confused).